-The "Full English" is a cultural institution, every cafe offering massive "bacon and egg" feasts, but a Vegan Big Breakfast is so much better!
-"Veganising" your Full English Breakfast means all the food will actually FUEL you up as well as tasting good.
+The “Full English” is a cultural institution, every cafe offering massive “bacon and egg” feasts, but a Vegan Big Breakfast is so much better!
+“Veganising” your breakfast means the food will actually FUEL you up as well as taste really good.
 No cholesterol, no bloated tummy and no napping afterwards.

 1) Turn your oven on to a low heat

 2) Begin by chopping your Potatoes into large chunks, ready for boiling

 3) Place a large saucepan of water on to boil